GeraldineRouy/GeraldineRouy/README.md

 <h3 align="left">Fun Facts About Me:</h3>
 <ul>
   <li>🎨 I'm a very creative and extremly curious person : I like to draw, paint my mini figurines, listening to music, going to concerts, fish keeping and aquascaping. 🎶🐠</li>
-  <li>🤖 My first computer was a TO7, a Thomson family computer born in 1982 !
+  <li>🤖 My first computer was a TO7, a Thomson family computer created in 1982!
 Since then, I've always been fascinated by the evolution of IT tools.
-Talk about retro computing and retro gaming! 🕹️</li>
+Let's talk about retro computing and retro gaming! 🕹️</li>
   <li>🫖 I believe that tea is the best drink for debugging, and many other of my activities — it's a cup of motivation! ☕</li>
 </ul>